KiraResari/ceal-chronicler-f/Protocol.md

 * Allow for deletion of characters and locations
 * Consolidate incident and attribute widgets
 * Consolidate Temporal Attribute and Attribute
+* If you delete a character/location/party, undo it, move into that entity, and then redo the deletion, you are now effectively inside a deleted entity; it would be better if in that case you got ejected to the `OverviewView`

 # User Story